trizist/aistudio-samples/deep-learning-in-ais/text_generation/README.md

  ## 1. Project Setup on AI Studio

  ### Workspace
- For this experiment, **we highly recommend yo to create a custom workspace on AI Studio using the Deep Learning GPU-based image**.
+ For this experiment, **we highly recommend you to create a custom workspace on AI Studio using the Deep Learning GPU-based image**.

- For the memory configurations, we recommend 40 GB for Memory and 4 GB for VRAM
+ For the memory configurations, **we recommend 40 GB for Memory and 4 GB for VRAM**

  [1.
 Project Setup on AI Studio](#1-project-setup-on-ai-studio)